Danny became a Bar Mitzfah on May 20, 2017

 He presented and chanted with poise, grace and confidence.
 As a father, I could not be more proud of his accomplishment.
 Following was the blessing I gave him:

 In a world riddled with chaos and animosity, it is my sincerest prayer that we rededicate ourselves, individually, and as a family, to peace, compassion and understanding.
-Danny, you know I love so much.
+Danny, you know I love you so very much.
 You have such a keen sense of right and wrong, an innate longing for goodness.
 May God grant you discernment and compassion as you navigate the complexities in this precious journey called life.
 And may God teach you to know when others need your compassion more than your righteousness.
 Because we simply cannot always know the full story behind the seeming wrongs of others.

 May God lead you, and all of us, toward reconciliation and full restoration of what human pride has broken, that should not have been.
 And out of this brokenness, may God help you to find acceptance, wisdom and joy.
 Always find the joy.